PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 In this document, BSP layers are often referred to as `meta-[soc-vendor]` and `meta-[soc-vendor]-mbl`, respectively, when the discussion is applicable to all targets.
 Specific layer reference examples are:

-- `meta-raspberrypi` and `meta-raspberrypi-mbl`, BSP layers for RaspberryPi.
+- `meta-raspberrypi` and `meta-raspberrypi-mbl`, BSP layers for Raspberry Pi.
 - `meta-freescale` and `meta-freescale-mbl`, BSP layers for the Freescale NXP i.MX8 Mini.

 [Table 3.6](#Table-3-6) shows the relationship between the target machine configuration files and the containing meta-layers: